 Interstate 84 generally traverses a hilly course, including the Poconos in Pennsylvania, the historic Hudson Valley and the foothills of Connecticut.
 It also forms part of an outer loop of New York City via I-684 and I-287 and is a major thoroughfare for Connecticut-based commuters.

 I-84/380 replaced U.S. 611 southeast from Dunmore to their split near Elmhurst.
 East from Milford, Pennsylvania, I-84 parallels or overlays U.S. 6 to Hartford, Connecticut.
 The freeway also intertwines with U.S. 202 between Brewster, New York and Danbury, Connecticut while briefly overlapping with U.S. 7.
 Further east U.S. 44 travels nearby between Downtown Hartford and Manchester.

 Interstate 84 opened initially in Pennsylvania as a short freeway spur from I-81 to Tigue Street in Dunmore in 1961.
 The next section to open was the Delaware River bridge in 1970.1

-Interstate 84 combines with Interstate 380 for 4.2 miles from their mutual beginning at Interstate 81 at Dunmore, Pennsylvania.
-Original plans called for Interstate 84 to cut across the Moosic Mountains to meet up with I-81 at Moosic.
-Cancellation of the freeway south of Lake Scranton due to engineering difficulties with traversing the mountains led to the realignment of I-84 westward along side I-380 to Dunmore.1
+Interstate 84 combines with I-380 for 4.2 miles from their mutual beginning at Interstate 81 at Dunmore, Pennsylvania.
+Original plans called for I-84 to continue west across the Moosic Mountains to I-81 at the borough of Moosic.
+Cancellation of the freeway south of Lake Scranton due to engineering difficulties with traversing the mountains resulted in the realignment of I-84 westward along side I-380 to Dunmore.1

 As originally designated in Connecticut, the easternmost segment of Interstate 84 ran from Hartford, Connecticut to Sturbridge, Massachusetts.
-This course was altered at the AASHTO meeting held June 23, 1969, when I-84 was shifted east to connect Hartford with Providence, Rhode Island, along the Manchester and Willimantic bypasses.
-I-86 overtook the former routing of I-84 along the Wilbur Cross Highway to Massachusetts.
+With approval by AASHO on June 23, 1969, the course of I-84 shifted east to connect Hartford with Providence, Rhode Island, along the Manchester and Willimantic bypasses.
+Interstate 86 overtook the former routing of I-84 along the Wilbur Cross Highway to Massachusetts.